Cruci/Cruci/README.md

 - 👋 Hi, I’m @Cruci
 - 👀 I like video games, JS/TS, C#, Flutter, dogs and cats and tech stuff.
-- 🌱 I’m currently learning how to make a game using Unreal Engine.
+- 🌱 I’m currently learning how to make a game using Godot
 - ✨ Learning some basics of 3D-modeling in Blender.

-- On my TODO-list I have
-  - Learn Kotlin, either a Hello World program with some Kotlin backend framework or a TODO-list with native Android.

 - I mainly code frontend and mobile apps.
 Sometimes I like to get my hands dirty on backend.